Software Quality Assurance: Importance, Process & Best Practices

 Software quality assurance ensures that IT products meet all business requirements in addition to users' requirements and detects any bugs or errors that may arise.

 Although the purpose of software quality assurance seems to be to evaluate software on the basis of functionality, efficiency, and flexibility, software QA is not only about the quality of the software itself.
-As part of a quality assurance test, the process of designing, assessing, and releasing the software should be evaluated as well.
+Part of the quality assurance test should include a review of the process of designing, evaluating, and releasing the software as well.

-An effective QA process ensures all members of a project team collaborate better, leading to shorter development times and lower costs.
-Check out these best practices for ensuring your QA process is effective.
+A successful QA process causes all the members of a project team to work together better, resulting in quicker development time and reduced expenses.
+Take a look at these best practices for ensuring your QA process is effective.

 Best Practices for Quality Assurance